seznam/ima/docs/basic-features/testing.md

 ### Environment

 The IMA environment used by tests is resolved when the JSDOM HTML template is generated, which happens before setup files run.
 Configure it in the Jest config through `@ima/testing-library/server`.
 It defaults to `test` and is passed explicitly to `createIMAServer` as `environmentName`, taking precedence over shell variables and earlier server imports without changing `process.env`.
 This requires `@ima/server` 20.1 or newer.

+This is a breaking default change in `@ima/testing-library` 21 for unit tests too.
+When upgrading, explicitly configure any environment previously selected through `IMA_ENV` or `NODE_ENV`, or set `environment: undefined` to retain legacy shell-based resolution.

 ```javascript
 // jest.config.js